NSF CyberCorps® Scholarship for Service

 - A GPA that does not meet the minimum requirement may be considered based on other application criteria.

-- For undergraduate students: completed 60 or more credits (of the required 120) in the undergraduate degree program by the start of the Fall 2021 semester.
+- For undergraduate students: completed 60 or more credits (of the required 120) in the undergraduate degree program by the Fall semester that you will start the ACES program.

 - Submit a 2-page letter of intent that demonstrates the student’s commitment to a cybersecurity career in government and includes the following components:

 - commitment to a successful cybersecurity career in executive government